 1992 hardcover, Delacorte Press

-All in all, I really feel Wormwood is a must-read; it's been good, rewarding fun revisiting it.
+Wormwood is a must-read; it's been good, rewarding fun revisiting it.
 Are the stories scary?
 Not really, no. This, as well as the brooding teenage characters and sensual depictions of death, might be a turnoff off for some readers.
-But with their strange and compelling visions of a world populated by the outcast, the marginalized - indeed, by the dead themselves - Poppy Brite's short stories show that true horror, facing it and embracing all its woes, may be the most beautiful thing of all.
+But with their strange and compelling visions of a world populated by the outcast, the marginalized—indeed, by the dead themselves—Poppy Z. Brite's short stories show that true horror, facing it and embracing all its woes, may be bravest, most beautiful, the most rewarding thing of all.